 Vicodin Withdrawal Symptoms and Timeline

-- Flu-like symptoms such as body aches, sweating and feeling sick
+- Flu-like symptoms such as body aches, sweating, and chills

 - Severe cravings for the drug

-Find Help for Vicodin Abuse at Retreat of Atlanta in Georgia
+Find Help For Vicodin Addiction at Retreat of Atlanta in Georgia